-The subset of available pollinators on which a new plant colonist evolved was a function of its floral abundance.
-At very low floral abundance, the colonist specialized on pollinators weakly exploited by the other plant species, thereby reducing competition via interspecific pollen transfer (Fig 3).
-Those less-preferred pollinators were often relatively rare and had a low carryover capacity, as pollinators with high abundance and carryover were generally exploited by several plant species.
-From very low to relatively low abundance, there was a tendency for the new colonist to shift to specialization on a subset of pollinators with high carryover rather than low competition.
+The subset of available pollinators to which a new plant colonist evolved was a function of its floral abundance.
+At very low floral abundance, the colonist specialized on pollinators weakly exploited by the other plant species, thereby reducing competition via interspecific pollen transfer (Fig. 4).
+These less-preferred pollinators were often relatively rare and had a low carryover capacity, as pollinators with high abundance and carryover were generally exploited by several plant species.
+From very low to relatively low abundance, there was a tendency for the new colonist to shift toward specialization on a subset of pollinators with high carryover rather than low competition.
+This pattern was less pronounced when all plant species were of low abundance and all pollinators were therefore weakly exploited (at average flower abundance of 100, see Appendix S1).
+In this case, given that competition was low for all pollinators, high carryover was favored at both very low and low abundance.
 From intermediate to high abundance, the new colonist favoured more abundant pollinators.
 Generalization increased with abundance, but only at very high abundance were the majority of the available pollinators exploited.
+Pollinator competition (degree of specialization of the pollinator) and carryover were opposed such that pollinators with high carryover capacity were exploited by several plant species, while pollinators with low carryover capacity were less exploited.
+This pattern resulted in plants evolving on pollinators with less competition in average at high plant abundance relative to low abundance.
+Indeed, increased generalization at high abundance resulted in the incorporation of both pollinators with high carryover and low competition (specialized pollinators) comparatively to only pollinators with high carryover (and therefore highly exploited pollinators) at low abundance.